tweag/topiary/docs/book/src/guides/adding-a-new-language.md

 You can now iterate on the formatting queries and the respective input and expected sample files to build your formatter, using the I/O and coverage tests to guide the process.
-Please also see the [following chapter](suggested-workflow.md) on query development for more information.
+Also see the [following chapter](suggested-workflow.md) on query development for more information.